 It's all fun and games at Hasbro, the #2 toy maker in the US (after Mattel) and the producer of such childhood favorites as G.I.
-Joe, Play-Doh, Tonka toys, Transformers, Mr. Potato Head, Nerf balls, and My Little Pony.
+Joe, Play-Doh, Mighty Mugs, Transformers, Chomp Squad, and My Little Pony.
 Hasbro has a significant relationship with Disney, producing merchandise for the entertainment giant's megabrands including Star Wars, Marvel (including Spider-Man, Thor, and Captain America), and Frozen and other Dreamworks features.
 Besides toys, Hasbro makes board games such as Scrabble, Monopoly, and Trivial Pursuit, as well as trading cards including Magic: The Gathering (through its Wizards of the Coast unit) and Dungeons & Dragons.
 About 55% of company's total revenue comes from US operations.

 Hasbro divides its products into four brand categories: Franchise Brands, Partner Brands, Hasbro Gaming, and Emerging Brands.

 Franchise Brands are the company's core growth drivers, and consist of seven brands that offer sustained revenue for the long term: Baby Alive, Magic: the Gathering, Monopoly, My Little Pony, Nerf, Play-Doh, and Transformers.
-Franchise Brands account for close to 55% of Hasbro's revenue.
+Franchise Brands account for about 50% of Hasbro's revenue.

 Partner Brands encompasses Hasbro's licensed brands (principally from Disney) for which it makes toys and games.
-These include Marvel, Star Wars, Disney's Descendants, Dreamworks' Trolls, Sony's Ghostbusters, and Sesame Street.
-Thid segment accounts for more than 20% of revenue.
+These include Marvel, Star Wars, Disney's Descendants, Dreamworks' Trolls, and Sesame Street.
+This segment accounts for more than 25% of revenue.

-Hasbro's Gaming portfolio counts such well-known board games as Pie Face, Connect 4, Elefun & Friends, Jenga, The Game of Life, Operation, Scrabble, Trivial Pursuit, and Twister.
+Hasbro's Gaming portfolio counts such well-known board games as Pie Face, Connect 4, Jenga, The Game of Life, Operation, Scrabble, Trivial Pursuit, and Twister.
 The category also includes trading cards and digital games.
-Hasbro Gaming generates more than 15% of revenue.
+Hasbro Gaming generates about 15% of revenue.

 More than 50% of Rhode Island-based Hasbro's total sales are generated in the US and Canada.
 Europe is its largest international market, accounting for more than 55% of international sales, while Latin America and Asia Pacific made up the rest.
-The toy maker operates in 45-plus countries across the Americas, Europe, Middle East & Africa, and Asia, and records sales to more than 120 countries.
+The toy maker operates in 35-plus countries across the Americas, Europe, Middle East & Africa, and Asia, and records sales to more than 120 countries.
 Though almost all of its products are sourced from third-party facilities the Far East (mostly in China).

 Sales and Marketing

 Hasbro's products are sold through wholesalers, distributors, chain stores, discount stores, drug stores, mail order houses, catalog stores, and department stores, among other traditional retailers, large and small, as well as internet-based "e-retailers."
-The company's largest customers are Walmart (which accounts for around 20% of sales) and Target (nearly 10%).
+The company's largest customers are Walmart (which accounts for around 20% of sales) Target and Amazon.com (nearly 10% each).

-Hasbro markets products via television and digital devices (including Netflix and iTunes).
-It also showcases certain new products at the American International Toy Fair, held each February in New York City.
-Increasingly, the company is producing content for social media channels such as Facebook, Instagram, and YouTube.
+Hasbro markets products via television and digital devices (including Netflix).
+It also showcases certain new products at the American International Toy Fair, held each February in New York City, as well as international toy shows.

 After several years of increasing sales, Hasbro's revenue took a dive in 2018 and gained again in 2019.
-Net income has fluctuated; profits surged in 2015 and 2016 but have fallen almost 50% since 2014.
+Net income has fluctuated; profits surged in 2015 and 2016 but have jumped almost 14% since 2015.

-Cash at the end of fiscal 2018 was $1.2 billion, a decrease of $398.9 million from the prior year.
-Cash from operations contributed $646.0 million to the coffers, while investing activities used $286.5 million, mainly for items such as machinery, equipment, and software, as well as the acquisition of the Power Rangers brand from Saban.
-Financing activities used another $737.1 million for dividends to stockholders and the company's stock repurchase program.
+Cash at the end of fiscal 2019 was $4.5 billion, an increase of $3.4 billion from the prior year.
+Cash from operations contributed $653.1 million to the coffers, while investing activities used $61.0 million, mainly for items such as machinery, equipment, and software, as well as the acquisition of the Power Rangers brand from Saban.
+Financing activities contributed another $2.8 billion for dividends to stockholders and the company's stock repurchase program.

 The company is using its brands to expand its digital and entertainment offerings.
 With the purchase of Power Rangers, it has added a new entertainment brand to its portfolio and aims to capitalize on the Power Rangers television series going forward.
 The company has invested in its Magic: The Gathering brand by introducing an online version of the game through Magic: The Gathering Arena.
 Hasbro is generating new interest in its Transformers brand with the 2018 debut of Bumblebee, a feature film centered on the Transformers characters.
 It hopes to leverage the popularity of Transformers to launch future entertainment, gaming, publishing, and merchandise vehicles for the franchise.

-In 2018, Hasbro used Social Media channels such as Facebook, Instagram, and YouTube to drive brand impressions and established a Content to Commerce studio to create posts on these platforms.
+Hasbro used Social Media channels such as Facebook, Instagram, and Snapchat to drive brand impressions and established a Content to Commerce studio to create posts on these platforms.
 It also launched Hasbro Pulse, a new fan-focused site where customers can share product insights and reviews.
 The site is available in the US with plans for launching in other regions beginning in 2020.

 Hasbro is also implementing cost-cutting activities to increase profits such as streamlining staff with a restructuring program.
-Tariffs are also influencing decisions.
-The company has announced that it is reducing sourcing from China from 69% to less than 50% by 2020 and exploring new manufacturing operations in India and Vietnam.
+The company has announced that it is reducing sourcing from China from 67% to less than 50% by 2020 and exploring new manufacturing operations in India and Vietnam.